 Horsetail Fall – It’s That Time Again

 As more and more people now seem to know, late February is the prime time for the appearance of the “natural fire fall” in Yosemite Valley, when the setting sun may strike Horsetail Fall near the east end of the face of El Capitan, and when viewed from the right angle create a striking light show.
-I do not plan to be there to photograph the event this year since I’ll likely be shooting somewhere else during the prime time for the fall… but that won’t stop me from writing about it!
+I do not plan to be there to photograph the event this year since I’ll likely be shooting somewhere else during the prime time for the fall… and I no longer encourage others to attempt it.
+I’ll explain below.

 Horsetail Fall, Early Evening